 I have a dirty chai latte lover at home.
 And I love it!
 This man is a total sucker for crafted coffee beverages, those that are a bit sweet and a bit spicy (which, coincidentally, is his wife’s personality description – wink wink).

-This guy I am talking about is, of course, my hubby and he’ll drinks these dirty chai tea latte like they are water.
+This guy I am talking about is, of course, my hubby and he’ll drink these dirty chai tea lattes like they are water.
 I mean, he totally knows these drinks are packed with empty calories and that the ingredients used to prepare them are not the best for you (to say the least)…but still he can’t resist them.
 So to stay in shape and not flush his hard workouts down the toilet, he’ll choose to treat himself to one of these latte “cheats” only a few times a week.
 I love how he’s figured out a way to stay on top of his goals without giving up what makes him happy.
 He’ll be really consistent with his training, really good with his diet, and then indulge on his favorite drink.
 It’s the little things in life, right?

 In light of his love for this dirty, dirty drink (wink wink), I decided to make him a Paleo-approved treat that would taste just like it!
 The only difference being that these treats are not in drink-form and are way better for you!